WHAT TO ASK WHEN BOOKING YOUR SESSION

 and the answers to listen for…

 No one wants to live with decision regret, and when it comes to choosing a boudoir photographer, it’s a bit trickier than most of our daily decisions.
 There’s so much information out there and a lot of amateur photographers advertising great deals.
-It’s hard to know where to start and not get sucked into a seductive offer.
-Booking a boudoir session is a big decision.
-For most, it’s an intimate experience akin to a bucket list adventure activity or permanent tattoo.
-You want to know you can trust the person you’re booking with and connect with their work.
+It’s hard to know where to start while avoiding seductive offers.

 To help you make your decision, we’ve created two posts to guide you through the process.
-In the first, we shared the three most important things every future boudoir client should consider when choosing their photographer.
+In our previous one, we shared the three most important things every future boudoir client should consider when choosing their photographer.
 While checking out reviews, bios, and portfolios is a place great start, to ensure you’re happy for years and years to come, we suggest getting answers to these 20 questions when interviewing a studio or photographer.

 THE TOP TWENTY QUESTIONS TO ASK BEFORE BOOKING YOUR BOUDOIR SESSION